Quick Start Guide

 sb init command does, have a look at the slow start guides:

-A tutorial is also available at Learn Storybook for a step-by-step guide (only available for React).
+A step-by-step tutorial is available at Learn Storybook.